Umerkote: Service

 Axis Bank provide ATM service to the people of Umerkote.
 Recently Another SBI ATM has been installed in front of Umerkote Municipality Office.

-Mahindra Tractor Sales and Service centre, Eicher, Tafe, Sonalika, John Deer Tractor show room has been opened at Umerkote.
 At Medical road, recently one soil testing centre has been established by Govt of India.

 Transportation

 Umerkote is connected to almost all major cities of Odisha, Andhra Pradesh and Chhattisgarh by road.
 No railway line connects the town directly, but Umerkote has been provided with several buses to Bhubaneswar, Cuttack, Visakhapatnam, Vizianagaram, Brahampur, Jagdalpur, Raipur.
 Both private and OSRTC buses run in numbers for passenger transportation.
 Among private buses Raghunath, Rajdhani, Kingfisher non A/C buses connects to Bhubaneswar, DilkhusA/C bus connects to Bhubaneswar and two Naresh travels connects to Raipur, Naresh A/C coach connects to Visakhapatnam, Khambeswari non A/C connects to Brahampur.
 Among Govt. buses one non A/C bus connects to Bhubaneswar, one non A/C Bus And One A/C Bus connects to Brahampur, two non A/C buses connects to Visakhapatnam, one non A/C bus connects to Vizianagaram, one non A/C bus connects to Bolangir and one bus to kesinga.

 Nearest railway stations: Jeypore 106 km, Koraput 130 km, Kesinga 180 km, Raipur 285 km, Nagpur 315 km, Jagdalpur 85 km.

 Nearest airports: Visakhapatnam 320 km, Raipur Mana Airport 272 km Bhubaneswar 576 km].